Theatre NO99: Europe Theatre Prize

-In 2017, Theatre NO99 was awarded the XIV Europe Prize Theatrical Realities, in Rome, with the following motivation:Since 2005, Theatre NO99 has become an essential reference in Estonian theatre and more widely in the cutural and artistic life of the city of Talinn.
+In 2017, Theatre NO99 was awarded the XIV Europe Prize Theatrical Realities, in Rome, with the following motivation:Since 2005, Theatre NO99 has become an essential reference in Estonian theatre and more widely in the cutural [sic] and artistic life of the city of Tallinn.
 A fixed company of ten actors under the direction of Tiit Ojasoo and Ene-Liis Semper alternate in their playing space with jazz concerts and musical events of international repute.
 There is also an excellent restaurant.
 But Theatre NO99 is anything but a simple playing space.
 On the contrary, it is a centre of theatrical experiment that has thrived on continuing challenges, in search of the furthest limits of the art of theatre, even leading to a breaking point where the artists and technicians working on their shows could abandon the field, after exhausting fights in the core of the group, to succeed in giving value to their respective views.
 In this way Theatre NO99 has shown how theatre can only be reborn by putting itself radically in question, in order to begin life again with a fiery enthusiasm demanding serious attention, especially from some European countries with a more lukewarm theatrical point of view.